racket/racket-lang-org/feedback-from-dev.md

 - The giant racket logo next to the code looks misplaced, the racket logo is already in the top left.

-- It would be easier on the eyes if the text color was slightly darker blue

-- Uses of three hyphens ("---") are not being converted to em-dashes ("—")

-## Questions

 - why isn't there a publications page?

-## Probably Useless

 - show output of programs? -- For "General Purpose", again, users want to see an output.
 A GUI window (like the "Big Macros" example) would